aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

               ^

     Likely cause based on the information given by Python:
-        The Python keyword 'continue' can only be used inside a for loop or inside a while loop.
+        The Python keyword `continue` can only be used inside a for loop or inside a while loop.

 SyntaxError - quote inside a string